de-xterm/cppli/docs/8-positional_separators.md

 # Positional separators
-Sometimes you want to provide positional arguments that "looks like" a flag or an option.
+Sometimes you want to provide positional arguments that "look like" flags or options.
 An example is trying to use `mv` with a file named "-f"; on my machine, trying to do`mv -f file` prints out `mv: missing destination file operand after 'f'`, because `mv` think "-f" is referring to the flag `-f`.